sevignator/build-a-ssg/README.md

 ## Set up

-Starting from the project's root directory:
+1. Open your terminal from the project's root directory.

-1. Run the following command to generate static content and start the server:
+2. Run the following command to generate static content and start the server:

     ```sh
     ./main.sh
     ```

-2. Visit the website at http://[::]:8888/.
+3. Visit the website at http://[::]:8888/.

 ## Running tests